Datseris/arXiv_1904.05108/README.md

 Everything will be installed for you and all code will be runnable :)

 **Disclaimer** : The code here is guaranteed to run for the package versions included in the `Manifest.toml` file.
-Update at your own risk!
+For example, this project breaks for `DrWatson` versions greater than 0.5.3. *Update at your own risk!*